Codecademy/docs/content/general/concepts/geolocation/geolocation.md

 ## Common Types of Geolocation

-There are three main ways a smartphone (and other consumer electronics) can provide geolocation services:
+There are three main ways a smartphone (and other consumer electronic device) can provide geolocation services:

 - GPS: A device can have a GPS receiver that communicates with the GPS satellite system that uses the positions of the satellites it can communicate with to determine its position on the ground.
 A disadvantage is that things like heavy tree cover or buildings can interfere with the signal.
 - Wireless: A device connects with several different cell towers in the area and using signal strength and [triangulation](https://en.wikipedia.org/wiki/Triangulation) determines its position on the ground.
 The disadvantage is this can be inaccurate when there are limited cell towers available, and will not work where there is no cell reception.